top of page

 (You're going to move to Germany next year)

-So as you see from the above examples, werden as the conjugated verb is positioned second, whereas the main verb remains in its infinitive form at the end of the sentence.
-This is more straight forward than the conjugation of German verbs in the present tense where are there many other irregular verbs to learn.
+So, as you see from the above examples, werden, as the conjugated verb, is positioned second, whereas the main verb remains in its infinitive form at the end of the sentence.
+This is more straightforward than the conjugation of German verbs in the present tense where there are many other irregular verbs to learn.

 Werden is an irregular verb, though.
 Its conjugation is as follows: